MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 ---
 description: Step-wise process to publish Edge (Chromium) Extensions to Microsoft Store.
-title: Microsoft Edge (Chromium) Extensions
+title: Publish An Extension
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 12/03/2019
+ms.date: 12/04/2019
 ms.topic: article
 ms.prod: microsoft-edge
-keywords: edge, extensions development, browser extensions, addons, partner center, developer
+keywords: microsoft edge, extensions development, browser extensions, addons, partner center, developer
 ---

 # Publish An Extension

 Publish your Extension on Microsoft Edge Addons catalog \(Microsoft Edge Addons\).
 You must first create a submission on [Partner Center][MicrosoftPartnerCenter] and submit it.
-This document lists all the details that you need to provide to create an Extension submission.
+This document lists all the details that you must provide to create an Extension submission.

 ## Before You Begin